-Each month we'll highlight a print or web resource related to apparel, textiles, and merchandising.
+Each month we'll highlight a print or web resource related to ageism, aging, and age discrimination.
 Be sure to check back often!

 Ageism -- A process of systematic stereotyping of and discrimination against people based on their age.
 Ageism is usually focused on two targets: young adults and older adults, but ageism can affect people of any age.
 Ageism stems from the social construction of ageing through the combination of a range of factors and is manifested in policy, personal values, and the experiences of older/younger people.